Pakistan wobble but beat Sri Lanka to stay afloat in Asia Cup 2025

 Pakistan beat Sri Lanka by five wickets in Asia Cup Super Fours match

-The win in Abu Dhabi sends Pakistan second on the Super Fours points table, while Sri Lanka are all but out.
+The win in Abu Dhabi sends Pakistan second on the Super Fours points table while Sri Lanka are all but out.

 Pakistan have kept alive their hopes of qualifying for the final of the T20 Asia Cup 2025 with a five-wicket win over Sri Lanka in Abu Dhabi.

-Both teams went into the crucial Super Fours match knowing a loss in the game on Tuesday could put them on the verge of elimination from the regional cricket tournament hosted in the United Arab Emirates (UAE).
+Both teams went into the crucial Super Fours match knowing a loss in the game on Tuesday would put them on the verge of elimination from the regional cricket tournament hosted by the United Arab Emirates.

 Recommended Storieslist of 3 items